 Agriculture in Bangladesh

 The agricultural and rural sector in Bangladesh plays a vital role in the sustained food and livelihood security of its large and ever-growing population.
-Over 160 million people live on a landmass measuring 147,570 km².
+Bangladesh's population of 164.6 millionlive on a landmass measuring 147,570 km².
 Bangladesh is predominantly an agrarian country.
 Due to its very fertile land and favorable weather, varieties of crops grow abundantly in this land.
 Sixty percent of the land is cultivable.
 In the past 20 years, the country has made great strides towards a reduction in poverty and child malnutrition.
-However, in rural areas the poverty rate still stands at approximately 26 percent, roughly 2 percent higher than the rate in urban areas.
-The agriculture sector contributes about 17 percent to the country’s Gross Domestic Product (GDP) and employs more than 45 percent of the total labor force.
-However, each and every year it loses about 100,000 hectares of productive agricultural land through conversion to non-agricultural uses.
-Bangladesh is transitioning from its designation as an LDC (Least Developed Country) to an MIC (Middle Income Country).
-Therefore, meeting its Sustainable Development Goals (SDG) is a key priority for Bangladesh and ensuring food security through agricultural development is its prime concern.
+However, in rural areas the poverty rate still stands at approximately 26 percent, roughly 2 percent higher than the rate in urban areas before the pandemic.
+Many poor people who had graduated from extreme poverty in the past and used to live around the poverty line before the COVID-19 pandemic may fall back into poverty or extreme poverty again.
+The country’s Gross Domestic Product (GDP) share for agriculture (14%) has been declining for the last few years but gross volume has increased.
+Though the agricultural sector employs 43% of the total labor force, the country’s “demographic dividend”- youth adults are reluctant to get involved in this sector due to poor return on investment and lack of assets, skills, and respect from the community.
+It needs to increase the sectoral growth rate of GDP in agriculture and the average growth elasticity of agriculture is to be improved if the growth elasticity of poverty is to be reduced.
+In this case, continuous innovation of technology is required to increase agricultural productivity and get the right involvement of educated youth.
+Each and every year it loses about 100,000 hectares of productive agricultural land through conversion to non-agricultural uses on one hand and confronts climate changes, soil health deterioration, and water management on other hand.
+Bangladesh is transitioning from its designation as an LDC (Least Developed Country) to a MIC (Middle Income Country).
+Therefore, meeting its Sustainable Development Goals (SDG) is a key priority for Bangladesh, and ensuring food security through agricultural development is its prime concern.

 Challenges for agriculture in Bangladesh

-Work of Syngenta Foundation for Sustainable Agriculture in Bangladesh
+Work of Syngenta Foundation for Sustainable Agriculture Bangladesh

-The role of the Syngenta Foundation Bangladesh (SFB) is to create value for resource-poor small farmers through innovation in sustainable agriculture and the activation of value chains.
-It does this currently in three ways:
+The role of SFSA Bangladesh is to create value for resource-poor small farmers through innovation in sustainable agriculture and the activation of value chains.
+It does this currently in four main ways: